Tr-reny/carrental/README.md

 **follow the following instructions to run:**

 - Download and install xampp-win32-5.6.35-0-VC11-installer.exe.
-You can another version like wamp though am used to use xampp.
+You can also download another version like wamp though am used to use xampp.
 - Navigate to localhost/phpmyadmin and create a new database called carrental
 - When it has been created, navigate to import tab.
 Then select the sql file in this folder.
 Select go.
 - You can navigaate to the system via localhost/carrental